U.N. chief urges "be creative" as Cyprus talks open | Law-Order

 U.N. chief urges "be creative" as Cyprus talks open

-The two-state proposal was "obviously not going to be accepted by Greek Cypriots," she said.
+The two-state proposal was "obviously not going to be accepted by Greek Cypriots", she said.
+(Additional reporting by Michele Kambas and Tuvan Gumrukcu; Editing by Angus MacSwan and Gareth Jones)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)